Our16bitwars/Hi/README.md

 "Relative and absolute saturation vapor pressures for too convenient adults' convenience, still the future ignored the past, one after another"

-"Girlfriend's girlfriends never could be mine" /ref
+"Girlfriend's girlfriends never could be mine"

+"headshot baby bang bang you're dead!"

 ★Troops are coming!★